Super Muñeco: Personal life and death

 Super Muñeco was the son of Hebert Alejandro Palafox Montiel, who wrestled as El Sanguinario.
 One of his brothers works as Sanguinario Jr., the third to actually use the name; another brother used the name as well but now works as "El Tramposo", a "clown tramp" gimmick.
 The wrestler working as "Super Muñeco Jr." is not, as the name would otherwise suggest Muñeco's son, but a third brother who uses the name.
 Muñeco was married for over 20 years.
 It was his wife's suggestion that sparked the idea for Super Muñeco.
 Together the couple had at least one child.

-He died in Mexico City on 9 February 2022, at the age of 69.
+He died in Mexico City on 9 February 2022, at the age of 59, from COVID-19, during the COVID-19 pandemic in Mexico.